webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 media type of the body is set to "application/webpush-options+json" (see
 {{mime}} for registration of this media type).

+A push service MUST ignore the body of a request that uses a different media type.
+For the "application/webpush-options+json" media type, a push service MUST ignore any members on this object that it does not understand.

 The example in {{ex-restrict}} shows a restriction to the key used in
 {{ex-push}}.
 Extra whitespace is added to meet formatting constraints.